polydeuxes/Muses/nukes aren't real response.md

 07:00 - Nuclears are weaker than they were before.

 Yes, I agree with this.
-THere's been a lot of propaganda when it comes to nuclear.
+There's been a lot of propaganda when it comes to nuclear.
 I'll swing back to this with the Galen Winsor portion.

 08:00 - has anyone seen an atom? we 'split an atom'